josuttis/belleviews/README.md

 - Usability (simplicity, consistency, and a lot of use cases that standard views do (surprisingly) not support should just work)
 - Safety (a couple of non-intuitive cases for undefined behavior should no longer occur)
-- Performance (the library should stll have good performance)
+- Performance (the library should still have good performance)
 - Predictability (common use cases should work as expected)

 **Principles:**